eon01/AWS-CheatSheet/README.md

 ## Setting Up A NAT Gateway

-Allocate Elastic IP:
+Allocate Elastic IP

 ```
 aws ec2 allocate-address --domain vpc --region <region>
 ```

-then use the AllocationId to create the NAT Gateway for the public zone in <region>:
+then use the AllocationId to create the NAT Gateway for the public zone in <region>

 ```
 aws ec2 create-nat-gateway --subnet-id <subnet_id> --allocation-id <allocation_id> --region <region>